smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | No Entry  			| No Entry      							|

 The model was able to correctly predict 5 of the 5 traffic signs, which gives an accuracy of 100%.
+The accuracy is seem to be better than then test set for the considered new images.

 #### *Model Certainty - Softmax Probabilities*